-SpareBank 1 SR-Bank improved its common equity Tier 1 (CET1) ratio to 14.7% at June 2017 (see Exhibit 3), compared to 13.5% at June 2016, well above the increased regulatory requirements, as the bank took initiatives to enhance its capital buffer against potential future losses.
-We note that in November 2016 the Finanstilsynet (FSA) has set a Pillar 2 requirement of 2.0% for SpareBank 1 SR-Bank, which combined with the upcoming increase in the countercyclical buffer to 2% in December 2017 from 1.5% currently, the total minimum CET1 requirement for the bank will increase to 14.0% by the end of 2017 from 13.5% in 2016.
+SpareBank 1 SR-Bank improved its common equity Tier 1 (CET1) ratio to 14.8% at September 2017 (see Exhibit 3), compared to 13.8% at September 2016, well above the increased regulatory requirements, as the bank took initiatives to enhance its capital buffer against potential future losses.
+We note that in November 2016 the Finanstilsynet (FSA) has set a Pillar 2 requirement of 2% for SpareBank 1 SR- Bank, which combined with the upcoming increase in the countercyclical buffer to 2% in December 2017 from 1.5% currently, the total minimum CET1 requirement for the bank will increase to 14% by the end of 2017 from 13.5% in 2016.
 SpareBank 1 SR-Bank is planning to focus on strict capital management and is well positioned to continue developing its leading position in Southern Western Norway.
-The board has set a target for a CET1 capital ratio of 15.0% by year-end 2017.
+The board has set a target for a CET1 capital ratio of 15% by year-end 2017.
 This would entail lower risk-weighted assets growth than local peers, a stronger focus on risk pricing and a moderate level of dividend payout.

-Exhibit 3 SpareBank 1 SR-Bank CET 1 development
+SpareBank 1 SR-Bank CET 1 development

-Source: Company report and presentation
+Source: Company reports and presentations

-The bank's Tangible Common Equity (TCE) to risk-weighted assets (RWA) as calculated by Moody's amounted to 15.3% at end-June 2017, as good earnings generation has supported its capital levels.
-The bank's management has currently no plans to issue equity capital as retained earnings should be sufficient to reach the bank's increased CET1 ratio target.
-We also note that the bank's Tier 1 capital ratio was 15.7% and the total capital adequacy ratio was 17.9% in June 2017.
+The bank's Tangible Common Equity (TCE) to risk-weighted assets (RWA) as calculated by Moody's amounted to 15.6% at end-September 2017, as good earnings generation has supported its capital levels.
+We also note that the bank's Tier 1 capital ratio was 15.8% and the total capital adequacy ratio was 17.7% in September 2017.
 Such capital metrics compare favourably with other Nordic banks, as the transitional rules in Norway envisage that the minimum requirement for capital adequacy cannot amount to less than 80% of the corresponding amount calculated according to the Basel I rules.
-Moreover, the bank's leverage ratio was satisfactory at 7.2% as of June 2017, significantly higher than both the international and Norwegian requirement.
+Moreover, the bank's leverage ratio was satisfactory at 7.2% as of September 2017, significantly higher than both the international and Norwegian requirement.

 The bank increased its dividend payment to NOK2.25 per share (33% payout ratio) in 2016 from NOK1.5 in 2015, and stated that unless capital requirements dictate otherwise, the board's goal will be to ensure that the payout ratio gradually increases in the lead up to 2018.
 SpareBank 1 SR-Bank estimates a payout ratio of above 35% in 2017.
-Our assigned capital score takes into account the more stringent capital requirements set by the FSA for 2017 and the likelihood of persistently high minimum ratios, which would reduce the bank's current capital buffer.
+Our assigned Capital Score takes into account the more stringent capital requirements set by the FSA for 2017 and the likelihood of persistently high minimum ratios, which would reduce the bank's current capital buffer.